-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 2026 C1 Total first-time, first-year (freshman) women who applied 3000 C1 Total first-time, first-year (freshman) men who were admitted 962 C1 Total first-time, first-year (freshman) women who were admitted 1497 - C1 Total full-time, first-time, first-year (freshman) men who enrolled 241 C1 Total part-time first-time first-year (freshman) men who enrolled 0

-Total part-time, inst-time, inst-year (neshinan) men who enfolied 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 340 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 2276 C1 Total first-time, first-year (freshman) women who applied 3542 C1 Total first-time, first-year (freshman) men who were admitted 887 C1 Total first-time, first-year (freshman) women who were admitted 1453 C1 Total full-time, first-time, first-year (freshman) men who enrolled 275 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 326 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1